 Operating Philosophy

-The principles that govern how I design systems, exercise judgement, and make decisions while holding operational authority.
+The principles that govern how I design systems and exercise operational authority.

 Architecture Governs Execution